-Basically, a score of 3 or lower means that the quality of a listing is VERY poor.
-Listings with a score of 7 or higher tend to be great listings with high-quality images, great bullet points and so on.
+A score of 3 or lower means that the quality of a listing is VERY poor.
+Listings with a score of 7 or higher tend to be great listings with high-quality images, great bullet points, and so on.

-So what you can do is that if there's a niche with lots of high-quality listings, you can assume that a lot of sellers in that niche will be active and try to stay competitive against others.
+So, if there’s a niche with lots of high-quality listings, you can assume that many sellers in that niche will be active and try to stay competitive against others.

-If this is the case, you should continue your research and try to find another niche with lots of poor-quality listings.
+If this is the case, you should continue your product research and find another niche with lots of poor-quality listings.

 The problem is that you’ve to access every single order one by one to send a request.

 The solution = Bulk Review Request from Jungle Scout.

 You can automate requests for product reviews from your customers through Jungle Scout’s Chrome Extension.

 Bulk Review Request definitely saves you a ton of time.

 While this feature wasn’t included in the old version, you’re now also able to see sponsored products within the Chrome Extension.

 I think that’s not very exciting because it should be a basic feature.
 Many sellers set up PPC campaigns for their products, so you can’t just ignore them.